bitcoin-sv/arc/doc/README.md

 If the client wants to secure its callback endpoint, ARC supports Bearer token authorization.
 A callback token can be provided by adding the `X-CallbackToken: <your callback token>` header to the request.

+By default, ARC sends a single callback per request, but the client can modify this behavior by including the `X-CallbackBatch: true` header.
+All callbacks related to transactions submitted with this header will be sent in batches (with a maximum batch size of `50` callbacks).

 By default, callbacks are triggered when the submitted transaction reaches the status `REJECTED` or `MINED`.
 If the client wishes to receive additional intermediate status updates—such (e.g. `SEEN_IN_ORPHAN_MEMPOOL` or `SEEN_ON_NETWORK`) the `X-FullStatusUpdates` header must be set to true.
 For more details, refer to the [API documentation](https://bitcoin-sv.github.io/arc/api.html).
 For more details on how callbacks work, see the [Callbacker](#Callbacker) section.